emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

 <p>

-Results from these models tells us:
+Results from these models tell us:
 </p>

 <p>